psychemedia/island-storynotes/godshill_to_do.md

 Worsley {Hisi.
 I. W. p.
 247) has a note which states that ' in the family papers is a small rude drawing of this chapel, when entire, from which it appears that it had only a body without a transept; the tower stood at the west end.
 A description of this tower, with four views of it in its de- cayed state, is seen in the Gentleman's Magazine, vol. xxvii. p.
 176.
-With the destruction of the chantry, the morals of the people of Chale, as regarded the treatment of shipwrecked marmers, became worse rather than better.
+With the destruction of the chantry, the morals of the people of Chale, as regarded the treatment of shipwrecked mariners, became worse rather than better.
 Tomkins, in his Tour in the Isle of Wight (London, i 796), vol. i. p.
 1 26, having described in his how, round the